 A.B., Clark University; M.A.
 Northeastern University; Ph.D., Tufts University

-Dr. Jarnis teaches a variety of Health Care Administration courses.
-He is also the Coordinator of the Master of Public Administration program and the Chair of the Undergraduate Government Department.
+Dr. Jarnis teaches a variety of graduate courses and serves as Coordinator of the Master of Public Administration program.

 Dr. Edward Burke

 A.B., Notre Dame; M.P.A., Princeton University; J.D., Suffolk University

 My name is Edward Burke.
 My background is in elective politics, law practice, lobbying, and teaching.
 For twenty-two years, I served as a member of the Massachusetts Senate (1971-1993).
 For much of that time, I was Chair of the Legislature's Health Care Committee.
 During and after that time, I practiced law in small and large firms and am currently self-employed.
 During that time, I also worked as a lobbyist for a regional health insurance company.